Health

 We are increasing access to timely and evidence-based behavioral health care for Massachusetts children and families through TEAM UP for Children (Transforming and Expanding Access to Mental Health in Urban Pediatrics).

-In partnership with The Klarman Family Foundation, we have committed $22 million to reach 40,000 children using Massachusetts community health centers.
+Since 2015, we have committed $21.5 million to reach 126,000 children using Massachusetts community health centers and clinics serving marginalized communities.

 While 1 in 5 children will have behavioral health needs, nearly 80% of those children do not receive adequate, timely treatment.